Vector Search Algorithms from scratch

 Exact nearest-neighbor search is essentially impossible at scale.
 A billion 1024-dimensional vectors means a trillion floating-point operations per query, and you need an answer in milliseconds.
 Every production vector database makes the same trade-off: give up the guarantee of finding the exact match in exchange for finding an excellent match, fast.

 Databases like OpenSearch, Pinecone, and QDrant handle this using specialized algorithms like IVF and HNSW.
-This post builds those algorithms from scratch, starting from why brute force fails, through the curse of dimensionality, to production-grade indexing.
+This post builds both from scratch to understand the accuracy/speed trade-off.
+It does not cover product quantization, ScaNN, or DiskANN.
 Familiarity with vector embeddings is assumed.

 Vector distanceDot product